j0904/social-app/example/README.md

 No further changes are needed for this test file at this time.
 The next step is to add the "Load Wallet" button to the Create Account screen and integrate wallet-based authentication into the account creation flow.

 Would you like me to proceed with locating and editing the Create Account screen to add the "Load Wallet" button and begin wallet-based authentication integration?

+for post it can use bigtangle create block new type for message only, it will be not collected in reward chain.
+It will multiple saved in object store alibaba cloud, etc.